-to the fertile rice fields and plentiful harvests.
+to the fertile rice fields and plentiful harvests in the area.
+Today known as Cabanatuan City.

 On December 8, 1941 Japanese bombers attacked Maniquis Airfield (Cabanatuan Airfield).
-On December 29, 1941 occupied by the Japanese Army from the north.
-During the Japanese occupation, the Cabanatuan
+On December 29, 1941 occupied by the Japanese Army as they advanced southward.

-Scouts" commanded by Henry Mucci liberated the surviving prisoners.
-During early February 1945 the Cabanatuan area was liberated.
+Scouts" commanded by Henry Mucci liberated the surviving prisoners from Cabanatuan POW Camp.
+By early February 1945 the Cabanatuan area was liberated by the advancing American forces.

 Cabanatuan POW Camp